Georgia Rule

 The inciting incident occurs at 14 minutes when Rachel reveals to Harlan that her stepfather Arnold has been molesting her since age twelve, a shocking revelation that disrupts the entire family dynamic..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Rachel decides to stay in Hull and genuinely engage with therapy and the community rather than running away or continuing to manipulate, beginning her actual journey toward healing., moving from reaction to action.
+This indicates the protagonist's commitment to Rachel decides to stay in Hull and genuinely engage with therapy and the community rather than running away or continuing to manipulate, beginning her actual journey toward healing., moving from reaction to action.

 The Collapse moment at 85 minutes (76% through) represents the emotional nadir.
 Here, The full truth is confirmed and Lilly must confront that she failed to protect her daughter.
-The family's illusions die, and Rachel faces that even being believed doesn't erase her trauma., illustrates the protagonist at their lowest point.
+The family's illusions die, and Rachel faces that even being believed doesn't erase her trauma., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 91 minutes initiates the final act resolution at 80% of the runtime.
 Rachel chooses to stay in Hull for the summer and continue healing rather than running away.
 Lilly commits to supporting her daughter.
 The family chooses truth and healing over denial., demonstrating the transformation achieved throughout the journey.